Brain tumors

 How can those affected get access to new ways of treatment?

-Depending on the situation regarding their condition, a patient can also receive new, experimental treatments.
-These include targeted therapies, for example.
-This is medication targeting specific characteristics of the cancer cells.
-They can potentially slow down the progression of the disease.
-Experts advise that these therapies should preferably be used in a clinical study.
+Depending on the situation regarding their condition, a patient can also receive new treatments that are still considered experimental.
+They can potentially slow down the progression of the disease but have not yet been approved.
+For this reason, experts recommend that these therapies should preferably be used in the context of clinical trials.

 Supportive treatment